nazimhossain28/Nazim-Hossain-Portfolio/README.md

 # Md.
 Nazim Hossain

 Hello!
 I'm Nazim.
 I pursued my B.Sc. degree in Textile Engineering with a major in Yarn Engineering from the Bangladesh University of Textiles (BUTEX).
 My academic and practical experiences have focused on developing sustainable products in the textile industry.
-My thesis centered on developing rotor yarns from textile waste.
+My thesis centered on developing rotor melange yarns from textile waste via upcycling process.

 ---